 You don’t have to know anything about rowing to start learning at the Dolphin Club, but you should be aware that it can at times be a strenuous and challenging activity.
-You should be able to swim and be willing to enjoy getting pushed around by wind, waves, and current.
+You’ll need to be able to swim (you can learn that too) and be willing to enjoy getting pushed around by wind, waves, and currents.

 Our introductory orientation class will teach you the basics of how to row, how to take care of our wooden boats, and give you a sense of the tides, currents, and safety aspects of San Francisco Bay.